Answered By: Bob Glass Last Updated: Jun 24, 2025 Views: 188

 - Paste the article's title in the Discovery GALILEO search field and click Search.

 - When the search result opens, scan the list for the article you want.
-It should be close to the top.
+It should be very close to the top.

-- Click on the Access Options button.
+- Click on the Access Options button to go directly to the full-text, when it's available.

 - Otherwise, click on the Full-Text Finder link.